kajfik/ADAnswers-Bot/README.md

 ## Image credits

-Challenge, study, help, and upgrade art by @MrKrutaman#1705 on Discord.
+Challenge, study, help, and upgrade art by @mrkrutaman on Discord.

 ## Welcome